Careers360 Logo

 2. Construct frequency tables: Correct knowledge of data organisation into class intervals, along with frequencies, leads to successful calculation of mean, median or mode.

-3. Use appropriate formulas: Determine which mathematical method to apply for the question through the directed mean computation, and cumulative median calculation, and the mode equation operation.
+3. Use appropriate formulas: Determine which mathematical method to apply for the question through the directed mean computation, the cumulative median calculation, and the mode equation operation.

 4. Practice histogram and polygon plotting: Drawing all bar graphs, histograms, and frequency polygons must be done accurately to prevent errors when class widths are not equal.